 For instance, you first need to think about the demolition work.

-There are some that can also cost a lot more than this, however.
+Some can also cost a lot more than this, however.
 A porcelain floor tile could cost a minimum of about £20 per m2 just to get the tiles – that’s not even including the labour costs.

-Wooden flooring can also get pretty expensive, beginning at around £25-£45 per m2.
+Wooden flooring can also get expensive, beginning at around £25-£45 per m2.
 For reference, here’s a rough estimate of what it may cost you to remodel your flooring.

 While remodelling your floor may be expensive, adding new flooring can breathe a whole new life into your home.
 It’s just a matter of choosing the correct flooring for you and the room you are remodelling.